Virtual Catalog FAQ

 - University of Massachusetts, Lowell

-UMass Amherst has been removed from the Virtual Catalog due to system incompatibilities.
-UMass Amherst intends to rejoin the catalog when the Virtual Catalog is able to move to a new platform.
+CLAMS (Cape Libraries), UMass Amherst and UMass Lowell have been removed from the Virtual Catalog due to system incompatibilities.
+They will rejoin the catalog when the Virtual Catalog is able to move to a new platform.

 MBLN card holders must enter the Virtual Catalog as guest users at this time.
 You cannot reserve material (i.e., "place a hold") through the Virtual Catalog interface at this time.